The Dave Clark Five: History

 The Ed Sullivan Show in 1966.
 From left: Denis Payton, Dave Clark, Mike Smith, Rick Huxley and Lenny Davidson.

 The band had its origins in 1958, as the backing musicians for north London vocalist Stan Saxon.
 Dave Clark played drums and contributed background vocals, alongside a frequently changing line-up.
 Clark and guitarist Rick Huxley both participated in the 1958 line-up.
 Clark and his bandmates eventually split with Saxon and reconstituted themselves as a standalone concern in January 1962, making their home in the South Grove Youth Club in Tottenham, London.
 After a little more evolution, a lasting ensemble was settled, with Clark on drums, Huxley moving to bass, Lenny Davidson on lead guitar, Denis Payton on saxophone (and harmonica and rhythm guitar), and Mike Smith on keyboards and lead vocals.
 Davidson's previous bands were the Off Beats and the Impalas.

-The DC5 was promoted as the vanguard of a "Tottenham Sound", a response to Liverpool's Mersey Beat sound, which featured an often loud and forceful production style driven by Clark's punchy drumming, Payton's saxophone padding and Smith's belting vocals.
+The DC5 were promoted as the vanguard of a "Tottenham Sound", a response to Liverpool's Mersey Beat sound, which featured an often loud and forceful production style driven by Clark's punchy drumming, Payton's saxophone padding and Smith's belting vocals.
 Dave Clark produced their recordings in collaboration with sound engineer Adrian Kerridge of Lansdowne Studios, with production credited using the pseudonym Adrian Clark.
+Session drummer Bobby Graham has claimed to have played on some of the band's hits to allow Clark to be free to produce.

 Dave Clark was also the group's manager, and struck business deals that allowed him to produce the band's recordings and gave him control of the master recordings.
 Songwriting credits for the band's original material went to Clark, or more often to the team of Clark and Smith.
 Clark/Davidson and Clark/Payton compositions were also not uncommon.
-Session drummer Bobby Graham is also reported to have played on some of the band's hits.